 8.6 These Conditions shall apply to any repaired or replacement Goods supplied by the Supplier and for the purposes of condition 8.4 a reference to Customer shall include any third party acting on behalf of the Customer.

 9. LIMITATION OF LIABILITY

-9.1 Nothing in these Conditions shall limit or exclude the Supplier’s liability for:
+9.1 Nothing in the Contract shall limit or exclude liability for:

 9.1.1 death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors (as applicable);

 9.1.3 any matter in respect of which it would be unlawful to exclude or restrict liability.

 9.2 Subject to condition 9.1, the Supplier shall under no circumstances whatsoever be liable to the Customer for any:

 184.108.40.206 indirect or consequential loss;